Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 > - **Quit & Stop Server** *Stops the Devstia web server and exits the Devstia Personal Web application.*

 ## Localhost
-The localhost page is where you will find the main control panel for creating and working with your websites.
+The localhost page is where you will find the [QuickStart](/quickstart/about) web page; it is the main control panel for creating and working with your websites.
 With the Master Certificate trusted (from the section, [Master Certificate](#master-certificate) above), you can  visit the localhost page via the Devstia system menu icon (Macintosh), Devstia system tray menu icon (Windows) or the Devstia Settings window's System tab, and button labeled **"My Websites (localhost)"**.

 Login to the localhost page is automatic when you use the Devstia Personal Web native app's **My Websites (localhost)"** menu or button.
 You may also access the localhost page by simply visiting [http://localhost](http://localhost) in your web browser.
 Default login credentials are as follows: